blacksmithgu/obsidian-dataview/docs/docs/index.md

 There are **three different ways** you can write a Query: With help of the [Dataview Query Language](queries/dql-js-inline/#dataview-query-language-dql), as an [inline statement](queries/dql-js-inline#inline-dql) or in the most flexible and most complex way: as a [Javascript Query](queries/dql-js-inline#dataview-js).

 The **Dataview Query Language** (short **DQL**) gives you a broad and powerful toolbelt to query, display and operate on your data.
 An [**inline query**](queries/dql-js-inline#inline-dql) gives you the possibility to display exactly one indexed value anywhere in your note.
 You can also do calculations this way.
 With **DQL** at your hands, you'll be probably fine without any Javascript throurough your data journey.

-Let's concentrate on the Dataview Query Language (DQL).

 A DQL Query consists of several parts: